Great sessions are being planned already for the 2014 convention

 He has spoken before the United Nations, the Council on Foreign Relations, and many panels on the effects of war on children.
 He is a graduate of Oberlin College with a BA in Political Science and resides in New York City.

-Ishmael Beah will be speaking at the Secondary Section Luncheon on Saturday, November 23.
-Tickets are available through convention registration form.
+Ishmael Beah spoke at the Secondary Section Luncheon on Saturday, November 23.

 Steven Pinker is an experimental psychologist and one of the world’s foremost writers on language, mind, and human nature.
 Currently Harvard College Professor and Johnstone Family Professor of Psychology at Harvard University, Pinker has also taught at Stanford and MIT.

 His research on visual cognition and the psychology of language has won prizes from the National Academy of Sciences, the Royal Institution of Great Britain, the Cognitive Neuroscience Society, and the American Psychological Association.
 He has also received seven honorary doctorates, several teaching awards at MIT and Harvard, and numerous prizes for his books The Language Instinct, How the Mind Works, and The Blank Slate.

 He is Chair of the Usage Panel of the American Heritage Dictionary, and often writes for The New York Times, Time, and The New Republic.
 He has been named Humanist of the Year, Prospect magazine’s "The World’s Top 100 Public Intellectuals," Foreign Policy’s "100 Global Thinkers," and Time Magazine’s "The 100 Most Influential People in the World Today."

 Steven Pinker spoke at the College Section/CCCC Luncheon on Saturday, November 23.

 The theme of this year’s affiliate roundtable breakfast is "(Re)Inventing Your Affiliate for the Future."
 NCTE Vice President Kathy Short will present "Creating a Culture of Collaborative Inquiry."